Ballinamuck Visitor Centre

 Blake was buried in Toberpatrick Cemetery.
 The Garden of Remembrance in the centre of Ballinamuck commemorates those who died in the battle.

 The Ballinamuck Battlefield 1798 Visitors Centre has an interesting exhibition on the battle.
 The Ballinamuck Battlefield Visitors Centre is open by request.
-For contact details are 00353 87 9613312, email firstname.lastname@example.org and for further information see discoverireland.ie/ballinamuck-visitor-centre
+Contact details are 00353 87 9613312, email firstname.lastname@example.org and for further information see discoverireland.ie/ballinamuck-visitor-centre

 If you fancy a stroll whlile in the Ballinamuck area, you could visit the Edenmore Bog Walk.
 Check out Trails.